 FASE MASTER OF ENGINEERING (M.Eng.)
 DEGREE LEVEL EXPECTATIONS (Based on the DLEs approved by the Faculty of Applied Science & Engineering in 2011) FASE MASTER OF ENGINEERING (M.Eng.)
 PROGRAM LEARNING OBJECTIVES AND OUTCOMES HOW THE PROGRAM DESIGN AND REQUIRED ELEMENTS SUPPORT THE ATTAINMENT OF STUDENT LEARNING OUTCOMES Specific to the proposed EFT Co-op Option what is known and what is unknown and elaborate a research plan that will shed light on the unknown.
-Proficiently design and validate experiments, systems, components or processes to meet desired needs.
-Develop a concept based on literature and patent searches, input from experts.
-Critically assess a complex problem with opposite and conflicting perspectives.
+Proficiently design and validate experiments, systems, components or processes to meet desired needs. • Develop a concept based on literature and patent searches, input from experts. • Critically assess a complex problem with opposite and conflicting perspectives.
 4. Professional Capacity/Autonomy (a) The qualities and transferable skills necessary for Professional Capacity/Autonomy is defined in the MEng as the ability to translate ideas into organizational The program design and requirements specific to the EFT Co-op Option that ensure these student outcomes for professional capacity/autonomy are: Complete a core course TEP1701: Navigating Engineering Workplaces

-ENC DEC EXF (Bas app App SE MASTER OF GINEERING (M.Eng.)
-GREE LEVEL PECTATIONS sed on the DLEs roved by the Faculty of blied Science & gineering in 2011) FASE MASTER OF ENGINEERING (M.Eng.)
-PROGRAM LEARNING OBJECTIVES AND OUTCOMES HOW THE PROGRAM DESIGN AND REQUIRED ELEMENTS SUPPORT THE ATTAINMENT OF STUDENT LEARNING OUTCOMES Specific to the proposed EFT Co-op Option (b) (c) employment requiring: i.
+FASE MASTER OF ENGINEERING (M.Eng.)
+DEGREE LEVEL EXPECTATIONS (Based on the DLEs approved by the Faculty of Applied Science & Engineering in 2011) FASE MASTER OF ENGINEERING (M.Eng.)
+PROGRAM LEARNING OBJECTIVES AND OUTCOMES HOW THE PROGRAM DESIGN AND REQUIRED ELEMENTS SUPPORT THE ATTAINMENT OF STUDENT LEARNING OUTCOMES Specific to the proposed EFT Co-op Option employment requiring: i.
 The exercise of initiative and of personal responsibility and accountability. ii.
-Decision-making in complex situations.
-The intellectual independence required for continuing professional development.
-The ethical behaviour consistent with academic integrity and the use of appropriate guidelines and procedures for responsible conduct in a professional context. realities.
+Decision-making in complex situations. (b) The intellectual independence required for continuing professional development. (c) The ethical behaviour consistent with academic integrity and the use of appropriate guidelines and procedures for responsible conduct in a professional context. (d) The ability to participate meaningfully as leaders in society. realities.
 This is reflected in students who are able to: Prepare research papers and practicum reports.
 Integrate professional, social, ethical and environmental considerations into their decision analysis.
-Display proficient contemporary technical and scientific comprehension and lifelong learning. which require students to examine their existing skills, competencies, values and interests and identify the challenges and opportunities best-suited to meet their needs Engage in practical skills development to support job finding and workplace success based on topics covered in TEP1701 Independent work outside of the classroom during the work term APS2000.
-Evaluation of reflections and work term report in APS2000 (d) The ability to participate meaningfully as leaders in society.
+Display proficient contemporary technical and scientific comprehension and lifelong learning.
 Complete the degree requirements in a timely manner.
-Demonstrate project
+Demonstrate project which require students to examine their existing skills, competencies, values and interests and identify the challenges and opportunities best-suited to meet their needs Engage in practical skills development to support job finding and workplace success based on topics covered in TEP1701 Independent work outside of the classroom during the work term APS2000.
+Evaluation of reflections and work term report in APS2000